Age Well Live Well: Be Healthy

 According to the United States Census Bureau about 49% of people between the ages 55 to 66 had no retirement savings in 2017.
 Financial readiness for retirement is based primarily on three components: age; income and access to a defined contribution plan, such as a 401(k).
 Having access to a workplace retirement savings program can help people save for later years.
 Supplemental Security Income, income from asset ownership, salary from current jobs and pension plans are the main earning sources for older adults.

-Learning to manage money is essential, seek guidance from a trained professional such as a banker, a trusted financial adviser or a retirement plan administrator.
 Consider visiting the AARP Foundation website to review resources for understanding a personal financial situation.
-For older Texans struggling with finances, call 211 to find a local eligibility office that can help assess eligibility for food supports, cash benefits, Medicare or Medicaid.
+For older Texans struggling with finances, all 211 to find a local eligibility office that can help assess eligibility for food supports, cash benefits, Medicare or Medicaid.

 Prevent Abuse, Neglect and Exploitation